iambstha/tl-rest-api/README.md

 ```

 ### 2. Build and Run the Project with Docker
-Use Docker to build and run the project locally:
+Use Docker to build and run the project locally (postgres container and database will be automatically created):
 ```bash
 docker compose build
 docker compose up